 LP360’s Adaptive TIN Ground Filter is designed to classify a ground surface from point data.
 There are multiple parameters within the filter, especially when using the Advanced Options.
-The following chart is a summary and general guidelines for setting the parameters.
+The following chart and additional graphics are a summary and general guidelines for setting the parameters.

 |Seed Sample Distance||Grid size for initial seed surface.||Smaller is more aggressive, higher fidelity, but more false ground points in initial surface.|